mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/attach-eks-cluster/index.md

 This procedure requires the following items and configurations:

-- A fully configured and running Amazon <a href="https://aws.amazon.com/eks/" target="_blank">EKS</a> cluster with administrative privileges.
+- A fully configured and running Amazon [EKS](eks) cluster with administrative privileges.
 - Konvoy v1.5.0-beta.0 or above, [installed and configured](/ksphere/konvoy/1.5.0-beta/install/) for your Amazon EKS cluster, on your machine.
 - Kommander v1.0.1-beta.1 or above, [installed and configured](/ksphere/kommander/1.1.0-beta/install/) on your machine.